What Does Every Dress Code Mean?

-There are three main types of business looks: business, business casual, and business formal.
+There are three main types of business looks: business casual, business, and business formal.
 They all share general rules, but the specifics of each vary depending on how formal the situation is.
-Every production has its own unique look, so if you have a resource, like previous episodes, make sure you look at what Background or the principal actors are wearing to give you an idea of what the dress code is.
+Every production has its own unique look, so if you have a resource like previous episodes, make sure you look at what background or the principal actors are wearing to give you an idea of what the dress code is.
 No matter the type of business style, all clothes should look neat and clean.

 Of all the looks, business casual may be the hardest dress code to pin down because workplaces set their own standards for what this means.
+You may find this style in scenes set in schools, start-ups, and some businesses.

 For women, a business casual look would include skirts, dress pants, blouses, sweaters, blazers, light jewelry, and closed toed shoes.